-Not All Methadone Treatments are Safe and Effective
+Not All Treatments are Safe and Effective in Order to Get Off Methadone

 For many, an opiate addiction is replaced by a methadone addiction and patients are trapped in the same cycle.
 Many people desire to be completely chemical free and seek out detox or rehab to eliminate the dependency.
 Using a cold-turkey approach to getting off methadone can be painful and difficult no matter what dosage you are taking.
 It can also be dangerous.
 Trying to gradually taper use is another option but one that may take a long time.
 Results vary with this method.
 Detox and rehab facilities use a number of therapies and modalities to treat Methadone addiction but have varying results, depending on their approach.
 Rapid opiate detox is an option that has shown much promise in recent years, but patients need to be sure they choose the right program.
 The Waismann Institute, based in southern California, is a pioneer in this field and has perfected its opiate detoxification program over the last decade.
 We go above and beyond what other programs offer in an effort to ensure treatment is safe, effective and humane.
 Our main goal is to quickly end the physical opiate dependence and the suffering it causes.